akshay1996ind/one/README.md

 * Also, the Bad records from source can be logged for the further refinement of the process flow.

 * CPU and memory level logs also can be captured and logged.
--- then Cloud watch can be used along with SNS Alerting.
+  ⋅⋅⋅then Cloud watch can be used along with SNS Alerting.
-** SNS can further be used to handle based on the scenarios
+  ⋅⋅⋅SNS can further be used to handle based on the scenarios.
 * using email notification or Lamda function for any imediate actions